-Committee 2024 Activity Summary 2025 Activity Summary HR, Ethics & Compliance The Committee met five [5] times in 2024 to approve the Program and budget, deliberate and take decisions on the matters identified in the Head of Compliance/ MLRO's report.
-Additionally, the Committee assessed the performance of the Head of Compliance/ AMLRO for the purposes of evaluating his effectiveness.
-The Committee plans to meet ordinarily about four [4] times in 2025 to approve the Program and budget, deliberate and take decisions on the matters identified in the Head of Compliance/MLRO's report.
+0 2024 2025 Committee Activity Summary Activity Summary HR, Ethics & ComplianceThe Committee met five [5] times in 2024 to approve the Program and budget, deliberate and take decisions on the matters identified in the Head of Compliance/ MLRO's report.
+Additionally, the Committee assessed the performance of the Head of Compliance/AMLRO for the purposes of evaluating his effectiveness.
+The Committee plans to meet ordinarily about four [4] times in 2025 to approve the Program and budget, deliberate and take decisions on the matters identified in the Head of Compliance/ MLRO's report.
 Additionally, the Committee will assess the performance of the Head of Compliance/AMLRO for the purposes of evaluating his effectiveness.
 Credit Credit Committee met five [5] times in 2024 to deliberate and take decisions on the matters identified in the Head of Credit report.
-Additionally, the Committee assessed the performance of the credit portfolio and recommended appropriate action to Management.
-Credit Committee plans to meet ordinarily about four [4] times in 2025 to deliberate and take decisions on the matters identified in the Head of Credit report.
-Additionally, the Committee will assess the performance of the credit portfolio and recommend appropriate action to Management.
-Finance, Operations and IT The Committee met six [6] times in 2024 to deliberate and take decisions on the matters identified in the Heads of Finance, Operations, IT and Cyber & Information Security reports.
-The Committee plans to meet ordinarily about four[4] times in 2025 to deliberate and take decisions on the matters identified in the Heads of Finance, Operations, IT and Cyber & Information Security reports.
+Additionally, the Committee assessed the performance of the credit portfolio and recommended appropriate action to management.
+Credit Committee plan to meet ordinarily about four [4] times in 2025 to deliberate and take decisions on the matters identified in the Head of Credit report.
+Additionally, the Committee will assess the performance of the credit portfolio and recommend appropriate action to management.
+Finance, Operations and IT The Committee met five[5] times in 2024 to deliberate and take decisions on the matters identified in the Heads of Finance, Operations, IT and Cyber & Information Security reports.
+The Committee plan to meet ordinarily about four[4] times in 2025 to deliberate and take decisions on the matters identified in the Heads of Finance, Operations, IT and Cyber & Information Security reports.

-Benefits provided to Directors
+Benefits provided to directors

-The benefits provided to Directors are outlined in note 34.
+The benefits provided to directors are outlined in note 35.